franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

 Search the [BiGG database](http://bigg.ucsd.edu/) to learn more about specific metabolites name and identifiers.

-If you are feeling adventurous, come up with your own media composition/variation for simulation in the next exercise!
+If you are feeling adventurous, come up with your own media composition/variation for simulation to be used in the following exercise!

 ## 💎 Discussion questions